Male-Specific Rehab Treatment Programs

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Often, men are compelled to go into treatment for different reasons than women.
 The desire to appear strong and independent causes men to try and deal with their substance use issues alone.
-These attempts to “tough it out” allow an addiction to worsen until having serious health impacts.
-Frequently, these issues take the form of legal trouble Keeping in mind the reasons for a man’s journey into rehab is important for tailoring the experience to him.
+These attempts to “tough it out” allow an addiction to worsen until health is seriously impacted.

 Most rehab patients are men, which means that most rehab programs are suited to men in some ways.
 This accommodation of men in rehab often comes at the price of less effective treatment for women.
 That being said, men still encounter difficulties when pursuing treatment among mixed groups.
 Offering distinct, gender and sex-specific programs eliminates many of the shortcomings for both men and women in treatment.